Batman v Superman: Dawn of Justice: Development

 In June 2013, around the time of Man of Steels release, the studio announced that director Zack Snyder and screenwriter David S. Goyer would return for a sequel, with the studio considering a 2015 release.
 The following month, Snyder confirmed at San Diego Comic-Con that the follow-up to Man of Steel would be Batman vs. Superman featuring Superman and Batman meeting for the first time on film.
 Goyer and Snyder would co-write the story, and Goyer would write the script.
 Christopher Nolan was involved in an advisory role as executive producer.
-Snyder and Nolan considered having Man of Steel share continuity with Nolan's The Dark Knight trilogy, but decided against it.
-Given The Dark Knight Rises (2012) ended with John Blake (played by Joseph Gordon Levitt) taking over as Batman for Bruce Wayne (Christian Bale), Snyder agreed that a connection between the two franchises could have "complicated things" for Batman vs. Superman as audiences would commonly expect to see Bruce Wayne slug it out with Superman instead of a different character using the Batman alias.
+Snyder and Nolan considered having Man of Steel share continuity with Nolan's The Dark Knight trilogy, but ultimately decided against it.
+Given The Dark Knight Rises (2012) ended with John Blake (played by Joseph Gordon Levitt) taking over as Batman for Bruce Wayne (Christian Bale), Snyder agreed that a connection between the two franchises could have "complicated things" for Batman vs. Superman as audiences would commonly expect to see Bruce Wayne slug it out with Superman.
 According to Snyder, the film would take inspiration from the comic The Dark Knight Returns.

 In November 2013, Snyder clarified his film would not be based upon the aforementioned graphic novel.
 "If you were going to do that, you would need a different Superman.
 We're bringing Batman into the universe that now this Superman lives in."
 The film also marks the first appearance of Wonder Woman in a live-action, theatrical feature, which Warner Bros. had been developing as far back as 1996.
 In December 2013, Chris Terrio was hired to rewrite the script, due to Goyer's commitments to other projects.
 Further commenting on the influences, Terrio revealed that the film would draw inspiration from Nolan's Batman trilogy, Italian semiotician Umberto Eco's 1972 essay "The Myth of Superman", and the W.H.
 Auden poem "Musée des Beaux Arts" which contrasts the quotidian details of normal people's lives with the epic struggles of mythological figures.
 According to him, "In superhero stories, Batman is Pluto, god of the underworld, and Superman is Apollo, god of the sky.
 That began to be really interesting to me — that their conflict is not just due to manipulation, but their very existence."
 The Joker and the Riddler were supposed to appear in the film, but Snyder ultimately decided to cut them from the final script.